Event Overview

 FREE

-* Please kindly note that the early bird rate is available until 17 May 2026 and that fees do not include Belgian VAT at 21%, and this amount will be added to the total price when you are invoiced.
+Please kindly note that fees do not include Belgian VAT at 21% and this amount will be added to the total price when you are invoiced.

 Practical Information